30+ Things To Know When Planning a Beach Wedding

 What’s safe/environmentally friendly to throw at the couple at a beach wedding?

-What to wear to a beach wedding?
+What should I wear to a beach wedding?

 Can you wear white to a beach wedding as a guest?